cxl-garage/sentinel-cli/README.md

 **In the near future we will offer common scenaros models as a free container.
 Right now this is only available to early Sentinel users**

 ## CLI Feature Progress
+This tool is a work in progress.
+If there are feature requests (or bugs) please reach out to sentinel@conservationxlabs.org or add an issue.

 - [x] Stable Command Line Interface to run image folders on custom Sentinel models
 - [x] Parallel processing